 A large portion of the discussion was spent clarifying the Police Department's existing use of ALPR technology in patrol vehicles, differentiating mobile versus stationary use of ALPR's and enhancements to this technology since its inception.
-In addition, staff and the FLOCK representative fielded questions and concerns on the following topics:
+In addition, staff and the FLOCK representative

-- Q Will this technology would be utilized to identify cars associated with undocumented individuals - A The Police Department will not conduct sweeps or other coordinated efforts, such as attempting to identify undocumented individuals by their mode of transportation, to detain suspected undocumented immigrants.
+Q - Will this technology would be utilized to identify cars associated with undocumented individuals

+A - The Police Department will not conduct sweeps or other coordinated efforts, such as attempting to identify undocumented individuals by their mode of transportation, to detain suspected undocumented immigrants.
 It is neither the Police Department's mission or role.
 The Police Department will not detain, question or arrest a person for the sole purpose of discovering a person's citizenship or status under civil immigration laws.